PyChina/weekly/content/Issue/issue-399.md

 - [罕见 Python 可能异常](https://pycoders.com/link/3103/web)
     + ANDRÉ ROBERGE

-“This would likely going to be found totally irrelevant by 99.999% of Python programmers.
-If you are not the type of person who is annoyed by tiny oddities, you probably do not want to read any further.”
+"This would likely going to be found totally irrelevant by 99.999% of Python programmers.
+If you are not the type of person who is annoyed by tiny oddities, you probably do not want to read any further."

 (`是也乎:`